 Jewell (Judy) Linn Shoup Shannon (Born December 25, 1941) provided numerous photographs and connections of stories about the years in the 1950s in Dallas.
 In those years, she frequently was a part of many of the activities in my life.
 She and her parents were members of our church and friends of my parents.
 She often was my date to social events in our high school days.

 Sharpe, Taylor Marcus (born 1965) is our eldest son and child.
 His expertise has taught me much knowledge of computers and software development.
 As a resource for me in compiling this autobiography, Taylor’s special contribution is his patient scanning of the collections of family photographs from which I could select for this work.
-Remarkably, he scanned over 15,000 photographs from which I could choose over 200 for this autobiography!
+Remarkably, he scanned thousands of photographs from which I could choose several hundred for this autobiography!
 Thank you so much, Taylor.
 He’s the owner of a database software business, TMS Software, LLC.